-5. Chocolate chips
+5. Chocolate chips (and other baking supplies)

 I totally didn’t realize chocolate chips are an American thing until I was craving chocolate chip cookies.
 My French home may excel in pastries, but finding a decent chocolate chip cookie is nearly impossible.

 Off I went to the baking aisle only to discover that chocolate chips don’t actually exist.
 Sure, I could chop up some chocolate but it’s just not the same as some good ‘ol Nestle Tollhouse chocolate chips.
 And I love using the white Nestle Tollhouse morsels for making candy cane fudge during the holidays.
-(BTW, candy canes are also really hard to come back and incredibly expensive when you do find them.)
+(BTW, candy canes are also really hard to come by and incredibly expensive when you do find them.)

 7. Amazon Fire or Netflix

 Another option, which is more convenient to watch anywhere like when you’re traveling, is a Netflix membership.
-It also allows you to stream tv shows and movies though you need a smart TV (a tv with integrated internet) or a device like the Amazon Fire TV.
+It also allows you to stream tv shows and movies though you need a smart TV (a tv with integrated internet) or a device like the Amazon Fire TV Stick.
 Otherwise, you can watch on your tablet or computer right from Netflix.

 Books in English can be challenging to find, depending on where the expat in your life lives.
-That combined with the fact that my lightweight Kindle Paperwhite easily lets me bring my entire collection along with me when I travel, has made me an eReader convert.
+That combined with the fact that my lightweight Kindle Oasis easily lets me bring my entire collection along with me when I travel, has made me an eReader convert.